wp-plugins/gravity-forms-advanced-file-uploader/readme.txt

 == Changelog ==

+= 1.26 =
+* Filenames are now URL encoded to fix issues with spaces in filenames

 = 1.25 =
 * Form Submit button now hidden until uploads are completed OR there are no files in the upload queue.
 * Updated Plupload framework to v2.1.2, may address some mobile issues?